bebump/pyziggy/README.md

 This way instead of composing and parsing MQTT messages, user scripts can mutate Python objects to interact with the Zigbee network.
 Using an IDE you should have full code completion to take the guesswork out of interacting with your smart devices.
 ```
+# Your IDE should offer valid choices after each press of .
 devices.color_bulb.brightness.set_normalized(0.5)
 ```